Yu-Group/covid19-severity-prediction/readme.md

 # Acknowledgements

-To reference, please cite the paper: ["Curating a COVID-19 data repository and forecasting county-level death counts in the United States](https://www.stat.berkeley.edu/~binyu/ps/papers2020/covid19_paper.pdf)
+To reference, please cite the paper: [Curating a COVID-19 data repository and forecasting county-level death counts in the United States](https://www.stat.berkeley.edu/~binyu/ps/papers2020/covid19_paper.pdf)

 The UC Berkeley Departments of Statistics, EECS led by Professor Bin Yu (group members are all alphabetical by last name)